 Jesus took Peter, James and John up "on a high mountain" to pray.
 Little did they know what they were about to experience.
 (Matthew 17'1-8, Mark 9'2-8, Luke 9'28-36).

-Frequently the Lord's Disciples saw great things take place and heard great words spoken as they travelled around Israel with Him.
+The Lord's Disciples had seen Him do some great things and heard Him speak some great words as they travelled around Israel with Him.

 But this occasion stunned and scared them.
 They could not have guessed that the place of Jesus in their lives was about to be dramatically emphasised.

 First of all, they were amazed when Jesus was "transfigured" before their eyes, radiating dazzingly.
 And Moses and Elijah appeared and spoke with Him.
 Also a bright cloud began to descend on them.

 Then Peter did as Peter was known to do, which was to say something.
 So he began saying the first thing that came into his head.

 But, almost like a reaction to the first word he said, "a voice came out of the cloud" declaring: "This is My beloved Son, in whom I am well pleased" (Matthew 17'1-8).